Copyrighting Plants

 Copyright Lawsuit

-In a recent Copyright Case, an artist sued the Batman actor, Val Kilmer, for stealing his golden weeds.
+In what appears to be a jack in the beanstalk inspired suite, in a recent Copyright Case, a New Mexico artist Bale Creek Allen sued the Batman actor, Val Kilmer, for stealing his golden weeds.
 Specifically, tumbleweeds.
-The artist claims that Batman stole the inspirational story behind his artwork and sold golden covered tumbleweeds.
-The artist claimed that his copyright registration covered the concept of golden covered tumbleweeds.
+The artist claims that the Batman actor stole the inspirational story behind his artwork and sold golden covered tumbleweeds.
+Mr. Allen claimed that his copyright registration covered is copyrighted plants along with the concept of golden covered tumbleweeds.
 However, the golden covered tumbleweeds sold by Kilmer were not created by the artist, just the idea of covering the tumbleweeds in gold.
 Now, I can think of a lot of potential copyright issues between Batman, actors, artists and art galleries.
 Golden weeds would not make the top of my list.
 I am not sure it would make the bottom of my list.

 Batman was visiting an art gallery in Santa Fe, New Mexico where he saw the gold covered tumbleweeds.
 After seeing the tumbleweeds, the actor contacted the artist by phone and asked him some questions about his artwork.
 After the discussion, the actor did not purchase one of the golden tumbleweeds.
 Instead, Kilmer decided to make his own golden tumbleweed.
 After finding out that Kilmer was selling his own golden tumbleweeds, the artist sued the actor for copyright infringement.
 The lawsuit is just beginning.